captivationsoftware/redhawk-compose/README.md

 cd deps && docker-compose up --build
 ```

-### Changing REDHAWK Versions
+#### Updating REDHAWK version
-To build containers with a different REDHAWK version, update the docker-compose file at
+To build containers with a different REDHAWK version, update the 'REDHAWK_TAR' variable
-'deps/docker-compose.yml' by changing the REDHAWK_TAR variable to point to a different
-REDHAWK tarball of your choice.
-The REDHAWK releases can be found on github at
+located inside (./deps/docker-compose.yml).
+The REDHAWK tarballs can be found on github at
 <https://github.com/RedhawkSDR/redhawk/releases>.